-Death statistics are sourced from death registrations systems administered by the various State and Territory Registrars of Births, Deaths and Marriages.
-It is a legal requirement of each State and Territory that all deaths are registered.
+Death statistics are sourced from death registrations systems administered by the various state and territory registrars of births, deaths and marriages.
+It is a legal requirement of each state and territory that all deaths are registered.
 Information about the deceased is supplied by a relative or other person acquainted with the published on an annual basis.

-Timeliness: ABS estimates of life expectancy at birth are calculated for a 3-year period and
+Timeliness: ABS estimates of life expectancy at birth are calculated for a 3-year period and states, territories and Australia, 2013-2015 (ABS 2016).

-Accessibility: ABS life expectancy estimates are published on the ABS website www.abs.gov.au sources, terminology, classifications and other technical aspects associated with these statistics.
+Accessibility: ABS life expectancy estimates are published on the ABS website.
+See Life tables.

+Interpretability: Please view explanatory notes and glossary (ABS 2016) that provide information on the data sources, terminology, classifications and other technical aspects associated with these statistics.